-Red carrots contain a natural pigment calledlycopene, (another form of carotene) a pigment also found in tomatoes and watermelon; lycopene is associated with the reduced risk of macular degeneration, serum lipid oxidation, helps prevent heart disease and a wide variety of cancers including prostate cancer.
+Red carrots contain a natural pigment calledlycopene, (another form of carotene) a pigment also found in tomatoes and watermelons; lycopene is associated with the reduced risk of macular degeneration, serum lipid oxidation, helps prevent heart disease and a wide variety of cancers including prostate cancer.
 Originally from India and China.
 Red carrots contain the pigment known as lycopene which has been associated with a lowered risk of prostate cancer in men and heart disease.
 It also helps maintain healthy skin.
-Red carrots are often referred to as "Pakistani" carrots, and often found in the Asian supermarkets.
+Red carrots are often referred to as "Pakistani" carrots, and often found in the Asian supermarkets in the UK.

 Lutein, an antioxidant, is also found in red carrots, higher than orange but slightly less than yellow carrots.
 This is one of the hydroxy carotenoids that make up the macular pigment of human retinas.
 Consuming foods high in lutein may increase the density of this pigment and decrease the risk for developing macular degeneration, an age-related disease and the leading cause of blindness in the elderly.
 (Lutein is also found in green leafy vegetables) Red carrot cultivars also contain α-carotene, β-carotene, and lutein, the amounts varying by type of red carrot.